-Working-out-of-classification occurs when an employee in a regular position is temporarily assigned the duties of a lateral, higher, or lower paying classification for less than 30 consecutive calendar days.
-Employees working-out-of-classification may not be required to perform all the responsibilities of the higher-level classification, and therefore may continue to perform some of the responsibilities of their base position.
+- Working-out-of-classification: This is an assignment where an employee is assigned some or all the duties of a higher-paid classification for a period of less than thirty calendar days.
+Employees working out-of-classification may not be required to perform all the responsibilities of the higher-level classification, and therefore may continue to perform some of the responsibilities of their base position.
+If a working-out-of-classification assignment exceeds twenty-nine consecutive calendar days, the assignment shall be converted to a special duty assignment. - Special Duty Assignment: This is an assignment to backfill a regular position when the position is vacant, the incumbent in the position is on a leave status or the incumbent is temporarily assigned to another position.
+This assignment is for more than thirty calendar days.

-A Legislative Branch employee may be eligible for additional compensation when assigned to fill a position on a temporary basis or perform duties expected of a higher classification if:
+A Legislative Branch employee may be eligible for additional compensation when assigned to fill a position on a temporary basis or perform duties expected of a higher classification.
+If authorized, the additional compensation will be no less than 5% of their base pay and will not exceed the top step of the new pay range the employee is assigned to.
+Compensation for temporary assignment may not assigned retroactively.